TO THE MEMBERS OF HINDUSTHAN URBAN INFRASTRUCTURE LIMITED

 i) (a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.

-ii) (a) The inventories have been physically verified during the year by the managementat reasonable intervals.
+ii) (a) The inventories have been physically verified during the year lying at variousproject sites by the management at reasonable intervals.

 (b) In our opinion no material discrepancies were noticed on physical verification ofstocks.